barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 </div>

-The process is quite breathtaking to look at
+The process is quite breathtaking to look at.

 <div class="img-div-any-width" markdown="0">
 <video height="auto" loop autoplay  controls>